 So if you are aiming to sell your home and you are not sure about your windows certification, then your first point of contact is the FENSA website.
 Here you check to see if your window installer is FENSA registered, or you can simply try to re-order a FENSA certificate for your property (all you need is your postcode and house number or name).

-If you re thinking of installing your windows, remember you need to have the work comply with building regulations and you will need evidence of this when it comes to selling your home.
-The simple option is to use a FENSA registered installer for the work.
+If you're thinking of installing your windows, remember you need to have the work comply with building regulations and you will need evidence of this when it comes to selling your home.
+The simple option is to find a FENSA Approved Installer for the work.
+You can find more advice online.

 Check that you use a FENSA Approved Installer but also check the following: